thunderrabbit/barefoot_rob/content/blog/2019/10/03how-to-prepare-for-a-bigger-than-normal-event.md

 at its prime, creating and finding connections between apparently disparate objects or experiences.

-The idea of slowly compiling a list reminds me in ways of GTO, Getting Things Done, which suggests we have One Single List of things to do, and then we just smoothly and easily go through the list while not having to keep a lot of stuff in mind.
+The idea of slowly compiling a list reminds me in ways of GTD, [Getting Things Done](https://gettingthingsdone.com/), which suggests we have One Single List of things to do, and then we just smoothly and easily go through the list while not having to keep a lot of stuff in mind.